bcass/dcdp-rules/README.md

 ### Section 4.
 COMMITTEES OF THE CENTRAL COMMITTEE
 1. The Central Committee has two (2) types of committees:  Standing Committees and Special Committees.
 1. Standing Committees shall be permanent between County Conventions.
-The chair and members of each standing committees shall be appointed by the County Chair with the approval of the Executive Committee, unless otherwise provided in these Bylaws.
+The chair and members of each standing committee shall be appointed by the County Chair with the approval of the Executive Committee, unless otherwise provided in these Bylaws.
 1. Standing Committees shall consist of, but are not limited to, the Finance and Audit Committee, the Committee on Rules and Organization, the Fundraising Committee, and the Candidate Search Committee.
 The Central Committee may establish other standing committees.
    1. The Finance and Audit Committee shall be chaired by the Treasurer.
 Membership shall consist of the Vice Chair and three (3) other members of the Central Committee.
 The committee shall: (i) formulate an annual budget for approval by the Central Committee; (ii) negotiate for professional accounting and/or auditing services from a list of Democratic Certified Public Accountants or from a list of Democrat Accountants who had at least a bachelor’s degree in accounting from an accredited university and who have been engaged in the practice of accounting for a minimum of five (5) years in a lump sum fee or gratis; (iii) receive any audit and report such to the Central Committee; (iv) assist the Treasurer in the performance of the Treasurer’s duties; and (v) perform such duties as assigned by the County Chair or the Central Committee.
    1. The Committee on Rules and Organization shall be chaired by the Vice Chair.
 The membership of the committee shall consist of the Secretary and three (3) members of the Central Committee.
-The committee shall: (i) assure that the members of the Central Committee are properly credentialed; (ii) that the Central Committee properly follows the Constitution, these Bylaws, and any superior authority; (iii) assist the Chair in the proper organization of the Central Committee; and (iv) perform such duties as assigned by the County Chair or the Central Committee.
+The committee shall: (i) ensure that the members of the Central Committee are properly credentialed; (ii) that the Central Committee properly follows the Constitution, these Bylaws, and any superior authority; (iii) assist the Chair in the proper organization of the Central Committee; and (iv) perform such duties as assigned by the County Chair or the Central Committee.
    1. The Candidate Search Committee shall be composed of the County Chair, Central Committee members, and other interested Democrats.
 The committee shall: (i) seek Democratic candidates for any elective office in the county; and (ii) seek candidates for vacancies which may occur in any elective office in the county.
 Additionally, the committee shall have duties assigned by the County Chair or the Central Committee.
    1. The Fundraising Committee shall be chaired by an appointee of the County Chair.
 Membership shall consist of the entire Executive Committee and ten (10) members of the Central Committee.
-The Committee shall: (i) assist in planning and execution of all fundraising activities by the Party; (ii) create a fundraising plan utilizing the GEM Program, events, individual asks and call time to support the annual budget developed by the Finance and Audit Committee; and (iii) perform such tasks as assigned by the County Chair or the Central Committee.
+The Committee shall: (i) assist in planning and execution of all fundraising activities by the Party; (ii) create a fundraising plan utilizing the GEM (Giving Every Month) Program, events, individual asks and call time to support the annual budget developed by the Finance and Audit Committee; and (iii) perform such tasks as assigned by the County Chair or the Central Committee.
 2. Special committees may be appointed by the County Chair as deemed necessary.
 Membership on these committees may include individuals who are not members of the Central Committee.

 ### Section 5.
 SPECIAL MEETINGS